sashaphmn/gitclaim/README.md

 - issue the airdrop to the prover

-To learn more, read the circuit code in [main.nr](./circuit/src/main.nr) and input generation code in[utils.ts](./app/utils.ts) which has comments to understand the flow.
+To learn more, read the circuit code in [main.nr](./circuit/src/main.nr) and input generation code in [utils.ts](./app/utils.ts) which has comments to understand the flow.

 ### Limitations